sabrynkhatr696-design/MathQuizApp/README.md

 ## 🚀 Live Demo
 👉 https://mxxe2lj5epdg7ubza96q6s.streamlit.app

+⚡ No installation needed — the app runs directly in your browser.

 📌 Note:
 The app may take a few seconds to start.
 Just click the blue button and it will load automatically ⏳